Episode 241: Depressive Personality Style with Jonathan Shedler

 Shedler:

-We have to recognize the core enactment, which is that the patient is going to treat the therapist in a way that feels good to the therapist.
-And now it's easy to enter this, you know, I'm just making this up as I go, but this kind of like therapy pseudo paradise where we both feel so good about each other and we're so appreciative and the patient is so appreciative of us, and we're happy for the patient because they work so hard in therapy and they pay their bills on time without fail, and they come on time without fail.
-And they're always appreciative of me and right.
-And, I feel so competent and so helpful, like such a good therapist when I'm with them.
-And what slips away unnoticed is the patient isn't actually changing in their life outside of therapy.
-Right?
-That's the issue.
+We have to recognize the core enactment, which is that the patient is going to treat the therapist in a way that makes the therapist feel good.
+It's easy to enter this kind of therapy pseudo-paradise where we both feel wonderful about each other: the patient is so appreciative of us, and we're happy with the patient because they work so hard in therapy, they always pay their bills promptly, they arrive on time without fail, and they're consistently appreciative.
+As therapists, we feel especially competent and helpful—like we're really effective therapists with this patient.
+But what quietly slips away unnoticed is that the patient isn't actually experiencing meaningful change in their life outside of therapy.
+That's the real issue.

 Shedler: